UST Growling Tigers basketball: UST–La Salle rivalry

 Even with Adamson's suspension in 1994, the Tigers still struggled and could only manage to land at fourth place at the end of the first round with 3 wins against 3 losses.
 They turned the season around by winning five games including four straight in the second round for an 8–4 record that was good for third place and a spot in the Final Four playoffs.
 The Tigers also denied La Salle a season sweep when they won, 68–66 in the second round to also avenge their 73–83 loss in the previous round.
 They overcame UE's twice-to-beat advantage in the semifinals and had to force a deciding Game 3 in the Finals against La Salle to win their third back-to-back title since the 1948–49 and 1952–53 seasons.
 The Tigers also helped to achieve the UAAP's first and only triple championship after the Tiger Cubs and the Tigresses earlier won the titles in their respective divisions.
 Espino was named season MVP for the second straight year.

 UST met La Salle and won the championship two more times in 1995 and 1996 for their second four-peat since the 1946–49 seasons.
 They topped the 1995 eliminations with an 11–3 record, but like in 1994, they had to beat the Archers in three games to win the title.
 They also struggled to defeat their Finals opponent in the second round by overcoming two overtime periods for an 87–84 win.
-They came in at second behind La Salle in the standings after the 1996 eliminations with a 10–4 record, but were able to sweep them in the best-of-three Finals.
+They came in at second behind La Salle in the standings after the eliminations with a 10–4 record but were able to sweep them in the best-of-three Finals.
 With the 1996 title, the Tigers became the second winningest team in the UAAP behind UE after claiming their 17th title.
 Chris Cantonjos won the 1995 MVP award, while Estong Ballesteros was selected to the 1996 Mythical team.

-The Growling Tigers met the Green Archers yet again in the 1997 Final Four playoffs with UST holding a twice-to-beat advantage.
-The two teams split their two round-robin elimination games and finished with identical 10–4 records, but the Tigers had a superior +5 quotient over the Archers.
+The Growling Tigers met the Green Archers yet again, but this time in the 1997 Final Four playoffs.
+UST held the twice-to-beat advantage, even as the two teams split their two round-robin elimination games and finished with identical 10–4 records due to the Tigers' superior +5 quotient over the Archers.
 UST lost in two games, with Game 2 going into overtime at 72–74.

-After winning, 80–72 against UP in the playoff for the fourth semifinal slot, the Tigers faced the top-seeded Green Archers for their 1998 Final Four match.
-They lost in two games after taking Game 1 on a 55–51 win.
+After winning, 80–72 against UP in the playoff for the fourth semifinal slot, the Tigers faced the top-seeded Green Archers again for their 1998 Final Four match.
+They lost in two games after taking Game 1 with a 55–51 win.